-- 10. Salisbury is perhaps the best surviving example of a mediaeval planned city in England.
-It has a special character and "sense of place" created by the buildings, local building styles and materials and the mediaeval pattern of the streets and Chequers.
-Within this context, shopfronts and advertisements have an important contribution to make to the character of the area and the quality of the environment. - 11.
-In this guide, "shop" is defined as including all E Class premises including retail in all locations and all commercial premises, including banks, betting offices, restaurants, public houses, estate agents and building societies. - 12.
-Whilst it is acknowledged that shopfronts and advertisements are designed to attract attention, it is important that care is taken to ensure that the design and materials of individual shops do not clash with, or detract from, existing attractive features of the building or the area.
-It should be possible to create attractive, individualistic eye-catching shopfronts which enliven the street-scene, without introducing discordant elements. - 13.
-It is recognised that busy and vibrant shops and businesses are vital to Salisbury's economy. - 14.
-The Wiltshire Council planning policies in the Wiltshire Core Strategy (2017) are designed to support and promote the role of the town centre by taking a positive approach to growth, management and adaptation.
-The emphasis is on providing an appropriate mix of retail, commercial and leisure uses which provide a good choice of shops and services for local people and visitors. - 15.
-Residential uses are an important element of a diverse and vibrant centre, providing increased activity.
+- 1 Salisbury is perhaps the best surviving example of a medieval planned city in England.
+It has a special character and "sense of place" created by the buildings, local building styles and materials and the medieval pattern of the streets and Chequers.
+Within this context, shopfronts and advertisements have an important contribution to make to the character of the area and the quality of the environment. - 2 In this guide, "shop" is defined as including all E Class premises including retail in all locations and all commercial premises, including banks, betting offices, restaurants, estate agents and building societies.
+The designation of "shop" for the purposes of this guide also includes some Sui Generis uses such as theatres, launderettes, petrol filling stations, motor vehicle showrooms, taxi firms, nightclubs, casinos, betting offices, pay day loan shops, public houses, drinking establishments, hot food takeaways, cinemas, concert halls, and bingo and dance halls. - 3 Whilst it is acknowledged that shopfronts and advertisements are designed to attract attention, it is important that care is taken to ensure that the design and materials of individual shops do not clash with, or detract from, existing attractive features of the building or the area.
+It should be possible to create attractive, individualistic eye-catching shopfronts which enliven the street-scene, without introducing discordant elements. - 4 It is recognised that busy and vibrant shops and businesses are vital to Salisbury's economy. - 5 The Wiltshire Council planning policies in the Wiltshire Core Strategy (2015) are designed to support and promote the role

+- of the town centre by taking a positive approach to growth, management and adaptation.
+The emphasis is on providing an appropriate mix of retail, commercial and leisure uses which provide a good choice of shops and services for local people and visitors. - 6 Residential uses are an important element of a diverse and vibrant centre, providing increased activity.
 However, the location of such uses must be appropriately sited and designed to not impact on the street scene or create conflict between users.
-The Salisbury Neighbourhood Development Plan (SNDP) considers that retail should form the principle uses within city centre. - 16.
-A significant number of changes to the Planning Regulations, permitted development rights and the Use Classifications were introduced during 2020 and 2021.
-Principally, these changes were designed to promote the opportunity for conversion of commercial properties to residential. - 17.
-Saved policies from the Salisbury Local Plan 2011 have to some extent been made out of date by this recent secondary legislation which introduces new permitted development rights under Class MA development1.
-For the purposes of this design guide, Saved Policy S1 (Primary frontages in Salisbury and Amesbury) and S2 (Secondary Shopping Areas in Salisbury and Amesbury) are now out of date. - 18.
-The matters raised by Class MA Development of most relevance to this Shopfront Design Guide are those relating to changes of use for from Class E (Commercial, business and services) to Class C3 (dwelling house) for proposals affecting part of a listed building or land within its curtilage and the impact of the development for safe access. - 19.
-Core Policy 38 (Retail and leisure) indicates:
+The Salisbury Neighbourhood Development Plan (SNDP) considers that retail should form the principle uses within city centre. - 7 A significant number of changes to the planning regulations, permitted development rights and the use classifications were introduced during 2020 and 2021.
+Principally, these changes were designed to allow greater flexibity between town centre uses and to promote the opportunity for conversion of commercial properties to residential. - 8 Saved policies from the Salisbury Local Plan 2011 have to some extent been made out of date by this recent secondary legislation which introduces new permitted development rights under Class MA development1.
+For the purposes of this design guide, Saved Policy S1 (Primary frontages in Salisbury and Amesbury) and S2 (Secondary Shopping Areas in Salisbury and Amesbury) are now out of date. - 9 The matters raised by Class MA Development of most relevance to this Shopfront Design Guide are those relating to changes of use from Class E (commercial, business and services) to Class C3 (dwelling house) for proposals affecting part of a listed building or land within its curtilage and the impact of the development for safe access.

+10 Core Policy 38 (retail and leisure) indicates: